 Dynasty brands are built upon succession.
 Everything new inherits greatness from whatever came before, but adds something great to pass on to what will come next.

 Any brand may have Dynasty brand potential, but there are questions every business must ask themselves.
 For starters—different brands have different challenges, and the path to taking your brand to the next level may not be in doing more of the same thing.
 Some brands may have many facets, and the magic may come from focusing on fewer.
 For others, it may come from combining several positives into one awesome, overarching one.

 A great modern example is the new Ford Bronco.
-A definitive Dynasty brand of vehicle that, after more than two decades of disappearance, has resurrected as a “must-have” rugged SUV.
-The brand identity has remained virtually unchanged, and the styling has strong family resemblance to the 1966 original, but the experience is cutting-edge 2022 in capability and technology.
+A vehicle that after more than two decades of disappearance, has been resurrected as a “must-have” rugged SUV.
+The brand identity has remained virtually unchanged, and the styling has a strong family resemblance to the 1966 original, but the experience is cutting-edge 2022 in capability and technology.
 The brand brings forward the fame and glory of the past as a springboard to an inspired, innovative new vision.
 Merely bringing back the brand with a mediocre product would have been tragic.

 Once you address what makes you great, you’re ready to take a trip down memory lane—focusing on the enriching qualities that made your brand break from the pack from day one.

 Remind people of what made you special